MicrosoftDocs/azure-devops-docs/docs/work/guidance/manage-process-templates.md

 ## To manage a process template

 1. Open the same version of Visual Studio, Visual Studio Community, or Team Explorer as the on-premises TFS that you connect to.
 For example, if you connect to a TFS 2015 instance, you must connect from Visual Studio 2015 or Visual Studio Community 2015.
-If you connect to Team Services, choose the latest version supported.
+If you connect to VSTS, choose the latest version supported.

 	You can always download a free version of Visual Studio Community from the [Visual Studio download site](https://www.visualstudio.com/downloads/#visual-studio-community-2015-with-update-3-free).